Long COVID, Chronic Fatigue Syndrome Share Biological Abnormalities

-Newswise — Long COVID and myalgic encephalomyelitis/chronic fatigue syndrome are debilitating conditions with similar symptoms.
-Neither condition has diagnostic tests or treatments approved by the Food and Drug Administration (FDA) and each cost the United States billions of dollars each year in direct medical expenses and lost productivity.
-Doctors and researchers have wondered what are the underlying biological abnormalities that may cause symptoms, and whether these abnormalities are similar in the two illnesses.
+Newswise — Prolonged COVID and myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) are incapacitating disorders sharing comparable symptoms.
+Both lack FDA-approved diagnostics or treatments and impose substantial financial burdens on the United States through substantial healthcare costs and reduced productivity.
+Medical professionals and researchers have pondered the shared biological abnormalities contributing to symptoms and their potential similarities in these illnesses.

-A review article authored by senior investigators at Brigham and Women’s Hospital and Harvard Medical School, and the Mailman School of Public Health and Vagelos College of Physicians and Surgeons of Columbia University, addresses these questions.
-In it, the authors review 559 scientific publications.
-The authors compared the symptoms of both conditions, noting their great similarity, and then showed that very similar underlying biological abnormalities have been found in both conditions, abnormalities involving the brain, immune system, heart, lungs, gut, and energy metabolism.
+A review paper composed by leading researchers from Brigham and Women's Hospital and Harvard Medical School, alongside the Mailman School of Public Health and Vagelos College of Physicians and Surgeons of Columbia University, delves into these inquiries.
+The article examines a total of 559 scientific papers.
+By comparing the symptoms of both disorders, the authors highlight their striking resemblance and proceed to demonstrate the discovery of remarkably similar underlying biological abnormalities in both conditions.
+These abnormalities encompass various systems such as the brain, immune system, heart, lungs, gastrointestinal tract, and energy metabolism.

-“By making a side-by-side comparison of what is known about each type of abnormality, in each of these two illnesses, our review serves as a ‘road map’ to identify areas that require further research,” said Anthony L. Komaroff, MD, senior physician in the Brigham Department of Medicine and professor of medicine at Harvard Medical School.
-“We hope that identifying those abnormalities for which the evidence is strongest will help focus the search for improved diagnostic tests and effective treatments.”
+Anthony L. Komaroff, MD, a senior physician in the Brigham Department of Medicine and professor of medicine at Harvard Medical School, emphasized the significance of their review by stating, "By conducting a direct comparison of the known abnormalities associated with each illness, our review acts as a valuable 'road map' for identifying areas in need of further investigation."
+He further expressed hope that the identification of the most compelling evidence-based abnormalities would aid in directing efforts towards the development of enhanced diagnostic tests and effective treatments for these conditions.

 Read more in Frontiers in Medicine.